 The Sit-In! tool enables front-end users to make their support visible and stand in solidarity with back-end workers.
 Here's how to get started...

-• Click “Add to Browser” or “Install”, and follow the prompts.
+• Click “Add to Browser” or “Install”, and follow the instructions.

 How to use

-Once installed, Sit-In! operates quietly in the background.
+Once installed, Sit-In! runs quietly in the background.
 Whenever you visit Facebook or any other Meta service, the tool automatically activates, blocking the site and overlaying it with statements from former content moderators.
+NB: The statement is only visible to you as an overlay in your browser -

 Sit-In! enabled: Facebook is blocked and overlayed with statements from former content moderators.

-When hovering over the statement the full quote is displayed ...
+When clicking the statement the full quote is displayed ...

-The Sit-In! icon in the top-right corner replaces Facebook’s standard toolbar.
-It displays the number of users currently participating in the sit-in.
-Clicking the icon directs you to this project site, where real-time participation is tracked and displayed anonymously.
+The Sit-In! icon and the counter in the top-right corner replaces Facebook’s standard toolbar.
+The counter displays the number of users currently participating in the sit-in.
+Clicking the icon directs you to this website, where real-time participation is tracked and displayed anonymously.

 Personal Settings